taedlar/neolith/docs/manual/internals.md

 - Free up unused objects by calling `clean_up()` for objects that has been idle for a while.

 The LPMud Driver stays in backend mode forever, until `shutdown()` is called or otherwise terminated.

+# LPC Objects

+> Anything in the world of a LPMud is a **LPC object**, which is created from a LPC program file.
+In fact, a LPC object is named using
+> the filename (local to Mudlib directory) internally in the LPMud driver.

+Once the LPMud Driver has entered backend mode, you have at least one LPC object created: the master object.
+Depend on the mudlib's design, it may load more objects in `epilog` before it is ready to accept user connections.